 Brian Levant’s Jingle All the Way is often overshadowed by Home Alone and The Muppet Christmas Carol as a memorable 90s Christmas family film.
-Yet, it also has everything we could ask for from a festive movie.
+Yet, it has everything we could ask for from a festive movie.
 While simultaneously reflecting the biggest nightmare of most parents, finding that elusive Christmas toy that has become so popular it’s rare.
 In many ways, Jingle All the Way reflected the Toy Story mania surrounding the Christmas of 1995 (I am sure you all remember the clammer for a Buzz Lightyear figure).

 READ MORE: 1990’s CHILDREN’S MOVIES

 The plot surrounds a workaholic mattress salesman, Howard (Arnold Schwarzenegger).
-Howard feels guilty for not having spent enough time with his son, Jamie (Jake Lloyd), and therefore promises to get him a much sought after Turbo Man action figure for Christmas.
+Howard feels guilty for not spending enough time with his son, Jamie (Jake Lloyd), and therefore promises to get him a much sought-after Turbo Man action figure for Christmas.
 However, there’s a big obstacle; the toy is so popular it’s become unavailable.
 It’s not long before Howard’s urgent need for the toy escalates into a competition with a fellow dad, Myron (Sinbad).
 Their joint quest is a race against time as both men try to move heaven and earth to get the action figure for their respective sons by any means necessary.

 READ MORE: LET IT SNOW